Ashly DelGrosso: Career

 With Jonathan Gulledge, amateur dance partner, DelGrosso has won several Amateur Ten Dance titles.

 She partnered professionally with Rick Robinson- her coach from the age of eleven, on the professional Latin circuit before retiring shortly before Dancing with the Stars.

 In 2006, DelGrosso guest starred on The Suite Life of Zack & Cody as Lori, one of the character's dance partners.
 She is part of a DVD titled Dancing With The Stars: Cardio Dance along with Kym Johnson and Maksim Chmerkovskiy.

 Personal life

 A bio on ABC's website during Season 1 of Dancing with the Stars stated that DelGrosso's height is 5'3".

 On October 21, 2006, DelGrosso married Mike Costa, a field producer for Dancing with the Stars.

 On February 20, 2007, DelGrosso announced that she and her husband were expecting their first child.
 As a result, she would not be able to perform on the fourth season of Dancing with the Stars.
 On July 27, 2007, DelGrosso gave birth to a son.
 On July 24, 2009, DelGrosso gave birth to son Enoch Daniel at 6:11 pm.
 In November 2011, DelGrosso gave birth to a daughter.
 On December 20, 2014, DelGrosso gave birth to son Samuel.
+On June 22, 2023, DelGrosso gave birth to daughter Emma.

 Ashly comes from the same dance studio as Jaymz Tuaileva, Julianne Hough, Derek Hough, Chelsie Hightower, and Jared Murillo.